spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-healthchanges.md

 Notice that the workflow you just used mirrors that of native Unreal.

 ### Step 2: Generate schema and rebuild your project
 Because you've modified code related to replication, SpatialOS requires you to generate schema.
-Also, because you have changed code in a GDK function, Unreal Engine requires you to rebuild your project.
+Also, because you have changed code, Unreal Engine requires you to recompile your project.
 (Note: SpatialOS does not require you to generate a snapshot, this is because as you did this when you set up the Example Project and you only need to set up a snapshot once per project.) </br>

 To generate schema: